amnh/BridgeUP-STEM-BabichMorrow/README.md

   + Once you've added all the files, `git commit -m "whatever you want your message to be"`
 + Push your changes to your remote copy of the fork: `git push`

+### Working with Branches :tanabata_tree:

+#### Typing --> Directing

++ Save your changes to the script.
+The file will then show up in the Git tab of RStudio.
++ Click the checkbox next to the file, and click the "Commit" button.
++ A window will pop up where you will be able to see the difference between the original file and what you have added.
+Compare these versions: do you like the edits you made?
++ Type a commit message in the "Commit message" box and then click the "Commit" button.
++ Click on the "Push" button with the green arrow: this will take that edit you just made and push it to the remote copy of the branch (the one you can see on the GitHub website).

+#### Directing --> Typing

++ Go to the Git window of RStudio and click on the blue arrow: this will pull the edits from the remote copy to your machine.
++ Open the script file.
+Check to see that the edits your partner made are there.